Techmonk

 Interestingly, companies that organise and manage customer experience rightly realise a 20% improvement in customer satisfaction and a 15% increase in sales conversion.
 (McKinsey & Company)

-Stages of an E-commerce Customer Journey Map
+Stages of E-commerce Customer Journey Map

 Understanding the distinct stages of the customer journey is crucial for creating an effective map.
 Each stage represents a phase in the customer's interaction with your brand.